Simple Tips for Holiday Allergy Relief

 Dash Away Dust Mites

 No matter how clean your host’s home or hotel room is, you might be joined by some microscopic holiday guests.
-To help keep at bay, pack an allergen barrier pillow case.
-If you’re staying at a hotel, you can ask if they have allergy-friendly rooms.1
+To help keep at bay, pack an barrier pillow case.
+If you’re staying at a hotel, you can ask if they have -friendly rooms.1

 Dodge Pet Dander

 You can help ease pet allergies for you and your guests by sweeping floors and vacuuming carpets.
 And, if your loved ones are spending the night, be sure to keep furry family members out of the guestroom before they arrive.

 If your host has pets, try to avoid contact as much as possible.
 Make sure your coat gets hung up in the closet rather than laid on a bed where pets may settle down for a long winter’s nap.